The traditional Italian breakfast is small, sweet, and based on pastries and milky coffee.

 Marche: 6 Reasons to Visit, Gradara, Frasassi Caves, Temple of Valadier

-Trentino: Cities and Towns in Trentino, Rovereto, Lakes in Trentino, Lake Caldonazzo
+Trentino: Cities and Towns in Trentino, Rovereto, Lakes in Trentino, Lake Caldonazzo, 15 Amazing Places

-Venice: Essential Tips, Hidden Gems, Best Airports, Boats in Venice, Haunted Venice, Day Trips from Venice, Arco del Paradiso
+Venice: Essential Tips, Major Landmarks, Hidden Gems, How to Navigate Venice, Venice in a Day for Art Lovers, Train Stations, Nearest Airports, Best Tours, Boats in Venice, Haunted Venice, Day Trips from Venice, Arco del Paradiso

 Verona: Things to Do in One Day, Verona Opera Festival, Day Trips from Verona